The Classification Standard Setup palette

 Select the command to open the Classification Setup palette.

-If no default classification standard has been selected yet, select one of the options available and click Select Standard.
-The criteria list displays, with a default criteria set.
+If no default classification standard has been selected yet, a list of standard files available in the user, workgroup, and application folders displays.
+Select a file and click Select Standard.

 If you selected an Excel document with multiple sheets, select the appropriate sheet when prompted.